 What is Exception Report: A Comprehensive Guide

 Exception reports are an essential tool used across many industries to highlight data anomalies or deviations from set standards.
 Whether you’re working in accounting, healthcare, or finance, exception reports help identify outliers and ensure that businesses stay on track with their goals.
-In this guide, we’ll break down exception reports, how they work, and their benefits in simple terms so that even a 5th-grade student can understand.

 Introduction to Exception Reports

 An exception report definition is simple: it’s a type of report that flags items or data points that fall outside of what’s considered normal or acceptable.
 This can be anything from a sales number that’s too low to a data entry mistake.
-Exception reports help people and companies notice when something isn’t going as planned.
+It help people and companies notice when something isn’t going as planned.
 They make sure you don’t have to check every piece of data by yourself.

 Why Are Exception Reports Important?